audiocogs/mp3.js/README.md

-MP3.js - a JavaScript MP3 decoder based on JSMad
+MP3.js - a JavaScript MP3 for Aurora.js
 ================================================

 MP3.js is a refactored version of [JSMad](https://github.com/ofmlabs/jsmad) designed to run in the [Aurora.js](https://github.com/audiocogs/aurora.js) audio framework.
 It supports all of the features of JSMad and is released under the same GPLv2 license.
 The code was reorganized a bit, and now uses all typed arrays for decoding at better performance.

+MP3.js adds support for layer I and II to the existing support for layer III.
+It also supports free bitrate streams, and improves performance thanks to the use of typed arrays.

 ## Demo